metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-FileSystemPath.md

 ## NOTES

-TODO: This should proably be part of utility module, it's here since only this module uses this function.
-This function should be used only to verify paths for external usage, not for commandles which don't expand system environment variables.
+The result of this function should be used only to verify paths for external usage, not as input to commandles which don't recognize system environment variables.
+This function is needed in cases where the path may be a modified version of an already formatted or verified path such as in rule scripts or to verify manually edited installation table.
+TODO: This should proably be part of Utility or ComputerInfo module, it's here since only this module uses this function.

 ## RELATED LINKS